matsengrp/sumrep/docs/docker.md

 If you wish to link a local directory at `/path/to/local/dir` to a corresponding directory in the Docker image at `/path/to/docker/dir`, simply run

 ```
-docker run -it -v /path/to/local/dir:/path/to/docker/dir sumrep
+docker run -it -v /path/to/local/dir:/path/to/docker/dir brandenolson/sumrep
 ```

+(If you built manually, replace `brandenolson/sumrep` with `sumrep`)